 Atari is more than a brand name, it’s a legend, at one time synonymous with computer gameplay.
 Founded in 1972 by Computer Space and Pong co-creators Nolan Bushnell and Ted Dabney, Atari re-released those two pioneering video games, and they became stunningly popular almost immediately.
 Atari endured ups and downs along with the rest of the computer game industry over the next two decades, continuing to be an active presence in the video game industry until 1998.

 The amazing story is told through the evolution of its gaming consoles, one of its chief contributions to the industry.
 The evolution of these consoles presents the introduction of the personal computer to the home, and the development of that technology was greatly furthered by improvements in the game console.
+This topic is very interesting so there a lot of custom dissertation writing services that provide information about it, but we have all the important facts in our article.

 The Atari story truly begins with Pong, the table tennis simulator which stands today as the great patriarch of video game play.
 Pong was originally manufactured and released in 1972, included with the home console, the Magnavox Odyssey.